Page highlights

 • In 2021–22, there were 9,500 hospitalisations with a principal diagnosis of osteoporosis (89 hospitalisations per 100,000 population) for people aged 45 and over.

-• The rate of minimal trauma hip fractures increased from 2015–16 to 2017–18 and then decreased gradually but consistently thereafter possibly reflecting measures to reduce risk factors and prevent falls.
+• The rate of minimal trauma hip fractures decreased consistently from 2017–18, possibly reflecting measures to reduce risk factors and prevent falls.

 What is osteoporosis?

-Figure 1: Comparison of healthy bone and bone with osteoporosis
+Figure 1: Visual representation of a healthy bone and bone with osteoporosis

-This figure shows a comparison of a healthy bone and one with osteoporosis.
+This figure shows the bone density of a healthy bone and one with osteoporosis.
+The one with osteoporosis has a much lower bone density.

 Diagnosis of osteoporosis requires an assessment of bone mineral density (BMD).
-The most commonly used technique is a specialised X-ray known as a 'Dual energy X-ray Absorptiometry (DXA) scan' to determine bone mineral density (BMD) in the hips and spine (IOF 2017).
-Scan results are expressed as T-scores which compare a person's BMD with the average of young healthy adults (Table 1) (WHO 1994).
+The most commonly used technique used for this is a specialised X-ray known as a 'Dual energy X-ray Absorptiometry (DXA) scan' (IOF 2017).
+Scan results are expressed as T‑scores which are compared to an average score of young healthy adults for diagnosis (Table 1) (WHO 1994).

 Table 1: Diagnosing osteoporosis using bone density testing